 Pros:

-This Protector Workboot is especially caused with diabetic people in mind.
-They incorporate features uniquely attuned to ease any negative stimuli that would otherwise cause damage.
+This Protector Workboot is mainly designed for people with diabetes.
+It incorporates features uniquely attuned to ease any negative stimuli that would otherwise cause damage.

-The boots offer anatomical arch support together with premium orthotic insoles that gently hug the contours of your feet.
+The boots offer anatomical arch support and premium orthotic insoles that gently hug the contours of your feet.

 The boots have a roomy toe box that allows you to wiggle your toes and avoid compressing and possibly irritating your feet.
-This improves circulation and restores some impressions in your feet.
+This improves circulation and restores some sensation in your feet.

-A bio-mechanically engineered ortho-cushion system uses an air cushion instrument that softens the impact from the ground even on uneven, hard, and rough surfaces.
-Every step you take is a comfortable pain-free experience.
+A biomechanically engineered ortho-cushion system uses an air cushion instrument to soften the impact from the ground, even on complex, hard, and rough surfaces.
+Thus, every step you take is a comfortable, pain-free experience.

-The lightweight build permits you to stay active on your feet all day long and with anatomical arch support, the last thing you’ll be perturbing about is foot and knee pains.
+The lightweight build permits you to stay active on your feet all day long, and with anatomical arch support, foot and knee pain will be the last thing you’ll be concerned about.
 This makes the Protector the perfect pair of work boots for long projects.

 Cons:

-Compared to other models, the work shoes have a poor water-resistant rating which makes working in them on wet exteriors very uncomfortable.
-They tend to soak up water.
+Compared to other models, the work shoes have a poor water-resistant rating, making working in them on wet exteriors uncomfortable.
+They tend to soak don’tter.

-These boots don’t have an air-cushioned midsole that refutes the discomfort of working on hard concrete surfaces.
-A handful of complaints have ascended on how uncomfortable they are without additional insole inserts.
+These boots don’t have an air-cushioned midsole that relieves the discomfort of working on hard concrete surfaces.
+A handful of complaints have increased about their discomfort without additional insole inserts.

 Do I Need Diabetic Work Boots When I Have Diabetes?

-Some people think because they have diabetes, they need diabetic shoes.
+Some people think that because they have diabetes, they need diabetic shoes.
 But that is not the circumstance.
-It is based on the condition of your blood circulation, and it depends upon the current state of your feet and overall health.
+It depends on the condition of your blood circulation, the current state of your feet, and your overall health.
 Do you have neuropathy?

-If you don’t have it, that’s good.
-But if you have any of the well-known complications or you have the feeling your feet hurt, it’s a sign you need to buy the right shoes as soon as possible, to avoid any further damage to your feet.
+I don’t have any of the well-known complications, and that’s good.
+But if you have any of the well-known complications or your feet hurt, it’s a sign you need to buy the right shoes as soon as possible to avoid any further damage to your feet.

 Below are some of the key elements the best work shoes for diabetics should have;